-Rebennack gained fame as a solo artist, beginning in the late 1960s, with music that combined New Orleans-style rhythm and blues with psychedelic rock and elaborate stage shows that bordered on voodoo religious ceremonies, including elaborate costumes and headdress.
-For a time he was billed as "Dr. John, the Night Tripper".
+Rebennack, an American singer-songwriter, pianist and guitarist whose music combines blues, boogie woogie and rock and roll, gained fame as a solo artist, beginning in the late 1960s, with music that combined New Orleans-style rhythm and blues with psychedelic rock and elaborate stage shows that bordered on voodoo religious ceremonies, including elaborate costumes and headdress.
+For a time he was billed as "Dr. John, The Night Tripper".
 The name "Dr. John" came from a legendary Louisiana voodoo practitioner of the early 1800s.

 By the time The Sun, Moon, and Herbs was released, he had gained a notable cult following, including artists such as Eric Clapton and Mick Jagger, who both took part in the sessions for that album.
 This album would serve as a transition from his Night Tripper voodoo, psychedelic persona to one more closely associated with traditional New Orleans R&B and funk.
 His next album, Dr. John's Gumbo, proved to be a landmark recording which is one of his most popular to this day.

 Contrary to popular belief, Dr. John is NOT a medical doctor.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.